 The following buttons in the Edit Object window allow further actions:

 - Show Log – Displays a view of the box log file containing entries about the last executed task.
-Box log files are stored on the Barracuda NextGen Control Center.
-Their view can also be triggered by double-clicking a box entry in the list.
+Box log files are stored on the Control Center.
+You can also view them by double-clicking a box entry in the list.

 - Clear Log – Clears a box log file’s contents.
 This should be done before executing a new task.